IXL-Assist/IXL-Assist.github.io/README.md

 # Explore IXL Assist: Your Ultimate Learning Sidekick

 Welcome to IXL Assist, your gateway to effortless learning.
 We're not just any Discord bot – we're your personal assistant in conquering IXL practice sessions.
-Say hello to a world of streamlined learning, where the hard work is handled by us, all for just $1.
+Say hello to a world of streamlined learning, where the hard work is handled by us.

 ## What We Offer

 With IXL Assist, say goodbye to tedious practice sessions.
-For just \$1, unlock 30 minutes of focused practice time effortlessly.
+For just \25 points, unlock 30 minutes of focused practice time effortlessly.
 Whether it's math or English at a 9-10th-grade level, we've got your back.
 Let us handle the heavy lifting while you reap the rewards.

-## Simplified Payment Process

-No need to fuss over payments – we've got you covered.
-Simply use Cash App to make your payment, and let us take care of the rest.
-It's quick, it's easy, and it's budget-friendly.
-Focus on your learning while we handle the logistics.

 ## Disclaimer: Guiding Your Learning Journey